Last Updated on March 3, 2021 by Dani

 A road where 200 to 300 people are killed every year.
 Let me repeat this: 200 to 200 people EVERY YEAR.
 When I read about the Death Road for the first time, I felt distressed, and was freaked out about traveling on this narrow road when we would make it to Bolivia.
 Officially known as the Yungas Road, it winds through the mountains from Bolivia’s Yungas region all the way down to Coroico in the jungle region of the Amazon.
 The road, which is not even asphalted, is actually not very long – only 43 miles (69 km), and yet, there have been so many accidents that it is lined with crosses.
 Entire buses and trucks dropped off the cliffs regularly, never to be seen again.
 This is how the road earned the dubious title of the World’s Most Dangerous Road in 1995.

-When we started to plan our trip through South America, I found out that you can now experience the Death Road by bike – an
+When we started to plan our trip through South America, I found out that you can now cycle Bolivia’s Death Road – an

 agonizing leisurely 40-miles (64 kilometers) bike ride along the 2,000 feet (600 meter) deep cliffs, surrounded by lush green mountains and what was supposed to be some of Bolivia’s most stunning scenery.
 I was terrified and intrigued at the same time.